google-research/bleurt/README.md

  -vocab_file=${BERT_DIR}/vocab.txt \
  -num_train_steps=20000
 ```
-The exact correlations will probably be different from those compared the results
-reported in the paper because of small differences in setup and initialization.

-For years 2018 and 2019, we recommend setting the flag `average_duplicates_on_test`
+For years 2018 and 2019, the flag `average_duplicates_on_test` must be set
 to `False` for a direct comparison with results from the paper.
 This flag
 enables averaging different ratings for each distinct reference-candidate pair,
 which the organizers of the WMT shared task started doing in 2018.

+The exact correlations will probably be different from those
+reported in the paper because of differences in setup and initialization
+(expect differences between 0.001 and 0.1).